jabenuk/computerscience_theory/README.md

-# gcse_computerscience
+# GCSE Computer Science coursework + theory

-My GCSE computer science work (2022).
-OCR course.
+This is a repository to store all my GCSE computer science work.

+A working document for my revision of theoretical computer science can be found in [this document](/THEORY.md).

+Coursework will be added.